Winter Routines And Inner Activity

 In many parts of Asia, congee is a common breakfast food.
 It is a rice porridge that can be sweet or savory depending on the ingredients added.
 Congee is a staple food in Chinese medicine and can be cooked with Chinese herbs and proteins.
 It is a simple and affordable meal that is warming and nourishing in a cold climate and is also easy to digest so your body can reserve energy to maintain a warm temperature in a cold season.

 Combine 1 part rice (or other grain) with 7 parts water on the stove or in a crock-pot.
-Simmer on low, checking frequently, or set the crock-pot to low.
+Simmer on low, checking frequently, or set the crock pot to low.
 The congee is done when the individual grains of rice melt into a porridge, about 4-7 hours.

 Savory Chicken Congee